environmental stewardship and advocacy

 • invasive species plant-like algae Starry Stonewort

 Starry Stonewort (SSW) is the biggest risk to Ston(e)y Lake since we can only slow, rather than completely eradicate its spread.
-SSW has infested several areas on the lake including Gilchrest Bay, Lost Channel, McKenzie Bay and Big Duck Pond.
+SSW has infested several areas on the lake including Gilchrist Bay, the Lost Channel, McKenzie Bay and Big Duck Pond.
 If you can only do one thing, please use the resources below to educate yourself about SSW best management practices.

 Learn more about these topics from the resources below.
 We will continue to update this list as new information becomes available.